Sambillingham/embark/business plan/1-executive-summary.md

 **Digital** - Encompasses all the services clients may need for creating tailored online campaigns.
 This includes micro-sites, landing pages, responsive websites, data visualisations and applications.

 **Experiential** - Embark offers bespoke digital solutions, such as interactive installations, for experiential marketing campaigns and events.
-Clients can either come to us with an idea, or alternatively we can generate an innovative solution that best fits their needs.
+Clients can either approach the company with an idea, or alternatively an innovative solution, that best suits their needs, can be generated.

 **Production** - Covers the video production services Embark provides.
-Demonstrations, documentaries, or animations are just a few examples of the types of video we can produce.
+Demonstrations, documentaries, or animations are just a few examples of the types of video that can be produced.